Xon77/L4LSoundsDataBase/README.md

 # A sound library example sorted for [Live 4 Life project](https://github.com/Xon77/Live4Life) !

 This sound library is in development to work specifically with the spatial sound performance tool [Live 4 Life](https://github.com/Xon77/Live4Life).
+It will be the basis for my personal and collaborative future open source creations.

 Currently, it only gathers a huge collection of [Drum Machines](https://github.com/ritchse/tidal-drum-machines/tree/main/machines) for SuperDirt and Tidal from [Renzo Torr](https://github.com/ritchse).
 It is a first try to adapt, sort, clean and fit this collection for the buffer module of the performance tool [Live 4 Life](https://github.com/Xon77/Live4Life) to get a default minimum sound folder.
 Other sound collections and categories will be added in the future in order to be able to play with different sound sources and associations.